pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ## 👥 Acknowledgements
 Shout-out to the RuneLite team and many streamers providing valuable feedback and suggestions 🙌

-## 🔮 Future
-Future features that might be added based on feedback are:

-### 🎯 Goals
-- [ ] `Item goals`: overview of the items that one has a goal now.
-The completion will automatically update when an item has been obtained.
-- [ ] `Item goals with KC`: for each item goal a boss killcount can be attached that is visible on hover.

-### Others
-- [ ] More in-depth statistics of PvP & PvM fights (e.g. `DPS`, `pray flicks`, etc.).
-- [ ] Interface style choice (e.g. `old` / `2007` / `2012+` menu items).
-- [ ] Add clan members to the fight stats to display the damage they are taking.
-They can then also be part of the 'incoming' fights group.
-- [ ] Add live gear of PvP enemies deduced from graphical models.
-- [ ] Sync data from loot tracker.
-Possible to have directly via API instead of via Twitch data packets?
-- [ ] Keep track of the last +/- 5 combat hits and show that in the combat stats tab (e.g. nice for KO hits).
-- [ ] Show list of current people in ToB / CoX party.

 ## 💡 Feedback
 If you have any questions or suggestions please join the [OSRS Live Loadout Discord](https://discord.gg/3Fjm5HTFGM) or open an issue here at Github.